-Ibrance can be prescribed with an aromatase inhibitor for postmenopausal women diagnosed with advanced-stage or metastatic, hormone-receptor-positive, HER2-negative breast cancer that hasn’t been treated with hormonal therapy yet.
+Ibrance can be prescribed with an aromatase inhibitor for postmenopausal women or men diagnosed with advanced-stage or metastatic, hormone-receptor-positive, HER2-negative breast cancer that hasn’t been treated with hormonal therapy yet.

-Ibrance also can be used in combination with Faslodex in postmenopausal women to treat advanced-stage or metastatic, hormone-receptor-positive, HER2-negative breast cancer that has grown after being treated with hormonal therapy.
+Ibrance also can be used in combination with Faslodex in women or men to treat advanced-stage or metastatic, hormone-receptor-positive, HER2-negative breast cancer that has grown after being treated with hormonal therapy.

 Advanced-stage breast cancer is cancer that has come back (recurred) or spread beyond the breast to the chest wall below the breast.
 Metastatic breast cancer is advanced-stage cancer that has spread to parts of the body away from the breast, such as the bones or liver.

 Femara, Aromasin, and Arimidex are all aromatase inhibitors, a type of hormonal therapy.
-Aromatase inhibitors stop the production of the hormone estrogen in postmenopausal women.
+Aromatase inhibitors stop the production of the hormone estrogen.
 Aromatase inhibitors work by blocking the enzyme aromatase, which turns androgen hormones into small amounts of estrogen in the body.
 This means that less estrogen is available to stimulate the growth of hormone-receptor-positive breast cancer cells.
 All of the aromatase inhibitors are pills taken by mouth.